 - Stability Ball Hyperextensions.
 Stability Ball Hyperextensions can be performed as a non-weighted or weighted exercise.
 Stability Ball Hyperextensions exercise can also be made easier or harder by the position of the hips on the stability ball.

 - Machine Hyperextensions.
 Many may feel more comfortable or secure when performing Hyperextensions on a machine.
-Machine Hyperextensions have the same benefits as non-machine Hyperextensions with the added ease of adjusting the weight to desired level.
+Machine Hyperextensions have the same benefits as non-machine Hyperextensions with the added ease of adjusting the weight to the desired level.

 Hyperextensions Complimentary Exercises